spencertipping/tau/doc/gamma-topologies.md

 δ and ε need not be defined for every component.

-## Bidirectional operators
+## ϝϊ
 Just like above, but α and β can move data in both directions.
 These are commonly used adjacent to boundaries or multiplexers; for example, encryption/decryption with key negotiation, adaptive compression/decompression, or time synchronization.

-## Φ boundary components
+## ϝΦ
 ```
       +-----+
 α <-> | phi |
       +-----+
 ```

 These may define δ and/or ε, but usually don't.
 Files and sockets are some examples of boundary components.
-It's common to use them with [loops](#loops) when defining pipelines.
+It's common to use them with [ϝτ](#ϝτ) when defining pipelines.

-## Multiplexers
+## ϝβ
 ```
         new (β)
          |